 New Virtual Reality headsets bring opportunities in the upstream innovation process

-Behind all successful products lie brillant ideas.
-But in today's age of experience, those brilliant ideas are no longer exclusive to secluded domain experts.
+Behind all successful products lie brilliant ideas.
+But in today's age of experience, those brilliant ideas are no longer exclusive to domain experts.
 The users of those future experiences, any inhabitant of our planet, can imagine sustainable innovations.
 The actual challenge is to find the appropriate mean to empower anyone with creative solutions.
 Here is an answer combining technology and methodology, based on a VR 3D sketching experience.